 - Advanced SCA, PSD2, and 3DS credit card encryption that keeps your customers’ credit card data safe and secure under the PCI Compliance guidelines

-- Contactless and secure payment processing with state-of-the-art terminals that capture cardholder info quickly, safely, and accurately – cutting down hours of time spent on reconciliation.
+- Contactless and secure payment processing with state-of-the-art terminals that capture cardholder info quickly, safely, and accurately – cutting down hours spent on reconciliation.

 To protect you even further, Cloudbeds Payments sends hospitality-specific data directly to the bank, increasing fraud prevention and bettering your odds of getting a chargeback reversal.